An Easy Way to Strengthen Your Weak Abs to Relieve Your Back Pain

 - Relieves the pain of disc bulge or irritated facet joints

-It is more convenient as it can be done on the run and does not require using the floor.
-This exercise helps you to train your hamstrings to relax.
-This is done as you hold the contraction while using your hands to tilt your pelvis posteriorly.
+Contracting your abs while you’re standing is more convenient as it can be done on the run and does not require using the floor.
+This exercise allows you to train your hamstrings to relax.
+This is done as you hold the contraction while using your hands to tilt your pelvis towards posterior.

 The Standing Abdominal Exercise